codecraftuk/codecraftuk.github.io/events/_posts/2021-08-01-tennis-kata.md

 ---
 layout: post
-title: 'Communication and domain knowlege - a tennis kata'
+title: 'Communication and domain knowledge - a tennis kata'
 description: For the august event, we will be refactoring already existing, functional code and hopefully learn about the value of tests and communication.
 ---